Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Armoured Militiaman* (Rival)

-When direct violence is necessary to protect the interests of the state and ts security, the unsubtle touch of the armoured militiaman is often required.
+When direct violence is necessary to protect the interests of the state and its security, the unsubtle touch of the armoured militiaman is often required.
 Here the soldiering and riot-policing role of the militia overcomes its intelligence gathering and secret-policing elements.

 *Combat/Social/General Power Level*: 5/2/0